Krokosh/drivers/README.md

 tcpdump showed the following requests: value 0xaf05, index 0x0037 value 0xbc0X, index 0x1388 where X=1,3 or 5.
-Function of index is currently unclear. value seems to be arranged as follows:
+Bottom 13 bits of index define motor duration.
+4096=16 seconds. value seems to be arranged as follows:
 Bit 15 (MSB) must be set for motor operation.
 Bit 7 enables the red LED